CHAPTER XXXI. What kind of Man the Cellarer of the Monastery is to be

 Abide in me, and I in you.
 As the branch cannot bear fruit of itself, unless it abide in the vine, so neither can you, unless you abide in me.
 I am the vine; you the branches: he that abideth in me, and I in him, the same beareth much fruit: for without me you can do nothing.
 If any one abide not in me, he shall be cast forth as a branch, and shall wither, and they shall gather him up, and cast him into the fire, and he burneth.
 If you abide in me, and my words abide in you, you shall ask whatever you will, and it shall be done unto you.
 In this is my Father glorified; that you bring forth very much fruit, and become my disciples.
 (John 15:4–8)

 One sees the prophetic insight of Pope Paul VI: contraception impedes generativity, and the loss of generativity destroys the unitive bond.
 While we must love and serve one another as brothers, we will never mature into the men God would have us be if we eschew the gift and the mystery of fatherhood.
 By suppressing the word, the reality is obscured, and then the gift and the mystery itself fall into oblivion.
 The practice of contraception—a refusal of fatherhood and motherhood—leads inexorably to a weakening of commitment, to instability, serial relationships, and divorce.
 In other words, the refusal of the generative leads to the loss of the unitive, and this not only in marriage, but also in the consecrated life.
 For religious, the crisis manifests itself in a kind of free–fall into the Americanism condemned by Leo XIII in Testem Benevolentiae (1899).
-The soul goes out of the apostolate.
 The pragmatic horizontalism of a febrile engagement in “ministries” slowly and almost imperceptibly reduces the vertical dimension of the apostolate until, in the end, there are no more fathers and mothers, only “leaders” trapped in the closed circle of a sterile discourse.
 Spiritual contraception.
 In such a situation, the individual’s spousal union with Christ is weakened, setting in motion an unending search for techniques and experiences to the fill the aching void.

 The time will surely come, when men will grow tired of sound doctrine, always itching to hear something fresh; and so they will provide themselves with a continuous succession of new teachers, as the whim takes them, turning a deaf ear to the truth, bestowing their attention on fables instead.
 (2 Timothy 4:3–4)